barichd/brailleorch/borframework.md

 Note: If we start with Python, a starting point of the WXPython-based GUI has been built by Daniel Barich, and we just use it.

-\! **Important:** Put all music object descriptions, texts of menus, controls and plain description texts as well as warning and error messages into a separate file.
-This will make it possible to add multiple languages in the future.
-Every language uses one file.
-Store the files in a "Lang" folder, and make a unified extension (e.g., .ini) for the software to recognize.
-All items should be callable via variables.

 \+ The structure of the installation folder can be defined as this:
 - Bin: all executable files
 - Doc: Documentations, which can have subdirectories for different languages if HTML pages are used